jonathangjertsen/jwin/README.md

 Provides a tabbed view of some "sub-apps" that are not really related, but having them in the same app is nice.

-App data is stored as a single JSON document (which it should eventually be possible to upload/download to some cloud provider for integration with other front-ends)
+App data is stored as a single JSON document and can be backed up to Firebase through the debug view.

 ## Sub-apps